The recent calls for racial justice and national protests have renewed the urgency to address white supremacy and racism in our nation and world.

 Examples of key actions related to identity:

 - In order to create transparency, consistency and uniformity in the recruitment and hiring process across the school, Sanford has developed an updated inclusive recruitment and hiring guide for faculty and staff positions.

 - Sanford seeks to increase the number of enrolled BIPOC students and will work to eliminate or decrease the barriers for BIPOC students enrolling at Sanford.

 These are several examples of the hundreds of actions identified and being tracked in the action plan.
 Under leadership through the dean’s office, Sanford pledges to be accountable for progress, tracking and measuring progress toward transformation and the important fight against social bias, discrimination and racism.

 How can alumni and friends get involved in Sanford’s commitment to anti-racism?

 - Learn more about Sanford’s value of diversity, equity and inclusion and find valuable resources

 - Consider a gift to support the Sanford Annual Fund, which helps provide scholarships and support to students

 - Join Sanford alumni events and conversations

-- Listen to this recent Sanford podcast (new six-part series on diversity, equity and inclusion coming soon)
+- Listen to this recent Sanford podcast (a new series on diversity, equity and inclusion coming soon)